ralfstx/minimal-json/README.md

 JsonValue jsonValues = Json.value(javaValues);
 ```

+If you want to control the serialization of your own objects, implement the
+`JsonSerializable` interface, which is respected by the `value()` method.
-Any object, which cannot be directly mapped to a JSON value is converted to a string using the
+Any other object, which cannot be directly mapped to a JSON value is converted to a string using the
 `toString()`method of the object.
 Circular references are not resolved.

-And there are methods for creating empty arrays and objects as well.
+There are methods for creating empty arrays and objects as well.
 Use these together with `add` to create data structures:

 ```java